raspy135/Qun-mk2/README.md

 SYSTEM | Select System mode
 PARAM | Select Parameter mode
 REC | Looper status page
-REC + LOOPER PLAY | Start looper recording
-LOOPER PLAY | Start looper playing
+REC + LOOPER PLAY | Start looper recording sound LOOPER PLAY | Start looper playing
 LOOPER STOP | Stop looper playing
 RST button on the base board | Reset the device
 4 touch buttons at the bottom board | This can be used as a touch slider.
-See [Touch Slider](#touch-slider) section for detail.
+See the [Touch Slider](#touch-slider) section for detail.
 SHIFT + NO + OK | Sleep (Shutdown) the device.
 It will turn off most of the power consuming components like the main CPU and the screen.
 Press the RST button to restart the device.

 ## BASIC SHORTCUTS